warengonzaga/hashnode-blog-backup/ckx3fra520ie3zvs1gtli5znr.md

 📢 Nominate me ([@WarenGonzaga](https://github.com/warengonzaga)) as a [GitHub Star](https://stars.github.com/nominate).
 If you appreciate my hard work, passion, and dedication to open source projects.

-Cheers! 🚀👌 See you on my next blog...
+Cheers, see you on my next 7 awesome blogs... 💻💖☕